thehub/hubspace/docs/source/migration.rst

 Location
 --------
-Coworking place also referred as hub.
+Coworking place also referred as hub and place.

     - vat: Default tax level
     - vat_included: Specifies if taxes are included are excluded